Come Back to Me (Janet Jackson song): Recording

-Reception

 Critical reception

 The song received positive reviews from most music critics, who went on to praise Jackson's delivery and the strings used on the song.
 Alex Henderson of AllMusic praised the song, calling it a "caressing, silky ballad," while Jon Pareles of The New York Times labeled it a "glistening ballad for adult contemporary outlets.
-Pareles also noted that it "recalls the production by Mr. Harris and Mr. Lewis for the Human League's Only Human, and "caresses the ear with overdubbed voices."
+Pareles also noted that it "recalls the production by Mr. Harris and Mr. Lewis for the Human League's "Only Human", and "caresses the ear with overdubbed voices."
 Wendy Robinson wrote for PopMatters that the song shows "a more reflective, dramatic side of Janet Jackson."
 Chris Gerard of Metro Weekly went on to call it a "sexy ballad," featuring "a beautifully layered vocal by Jackson and some lovely instrumentation by Jam and Lewis."
 Stephen McMillian of Soul Train named it a "romantic ballad" and "one of the more memorable songs during the summer of 1990."
 Eric Henderson of Slant Magazine praised the track, writing:

 "'Come Back to Me' smartly obscures Janet's nondescript pillow-talk delivery within luscious folds upon folds of gut-wrenching chord changes, topping the tragic, plunging bridge with a soaring, cinematic outro that leaves Janet speechless, admitting, 'I don't know what else to say.'
 It's the quintessential song in the key of heartbreak, but its despair leaves listeners properly stripped and ready to receive the pornography of 'Someday Is Tonight,' which I'm still not sure I'm old enough to listen to."

 Chart performance

-The song reached number two on both the US Billboard Hot 100 and on the US Hot R&B/Hip-Hop Songs chart, becoming another top-five single from Janet Jackson's Rhythm Nation 1814 (the fifth at the time).
-It also became Jackson's first—and so far only—number-one hit on the US Adult Contemporary chart.
-Internationally, the song became a success, reaching number 3 in Canada, while also reaching number 20 in the United Kingdom and number 21 in Ireland.
+The song reached number two on the US Billboard Hot 100 and number one on the US Cash Box Top 100.
+It also became Jackson's only number-one hit on the Billboard Adult Contemporary chart.
+Internationally, the song became a success, reaching number three in Canada and number 20 on the UK Singles Chart and number 21 in Ireland.

 Music video

-Directed by Dominic Sena in November 1989, the video is set in Paris, France, where Jackson deals with a former lover leaving her, reminiscing about the good moments spent together.
-The male lead in the video was René Elizondo, Jr., whom she would marry a year later.
+Directed by American director Dominic Sena in November 1989, the video is set in Paris, France, where Jackson deals with a former lover leaving her, reminiscing about the good moments spent together.
+The male lead in the video was René Elizondo Jr., whom she would marry a year later.
 The video shows the Pont de Bir-Hakeim, the Eiffel Tower, the Grand Palais, the Gare d'Austerlitz, the Champs de Mars area, and the view from Montmartre, among others.
 It appears on the video compilation Design of a Decade: 1986–1996 and was released on iTunes on May 4, 2007.